learningequality/kolibri/docs/dev/uap/concepts_and_definitions.rst

 ----------------------

-As a lot of Facility Data in Kolibri is associated with a particular ``FacilityUser``, for many objects we can concisely define a requesting user’s permissions in terms of his or her roles for the object’s associated User.
-For example, if a ``ContentLog`` represents a particular ``FacilityUser``’s interaction with a piece of content, we might decide that another ``FacilityUser`` can view the ``ContentLog`` if she is a coach (has the coach role) for the user.
+As a lot of Facility Data in Kolibri is associated with a particular ``FacilityUser``, for many objects we can concisely define a requesting user's permissions in terms of his or her roles for the object's associated User.
+For example, if a ``ContentLog`` represents a particular ``FacilityUser``'s interaction with a piece of content, we might decide that another ``FacilityUser`` can view the ``ContentLog`` if she is a coach (has the coach role) for the user.
 In our scenario above, this would mean that Bob would have